AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/build-segments.md

 With the advanced multi-entity segmentation feature, you can create segments using multiple XDM classes to extend your schemas.
 As a result, the segment builder can access additional fields as if they were native to the profile data store

-You will create the next segment by applying the relationship you built between your `Luma Product Catalog Schema` and your `Luma Offline Purchase Event Schema`.
+You will create the next segment by applying the relationship you built between your `Luma Product Catalog Schema` and your `Luma Offline Purchase Events Schema`.

 1. Go to **[!UICONTROL Segments]** in the left navigation
 1. Select the **[!UICONTROL Create segment]** button